sivadeilra/racc/racc/src/doc.md

 ## Generating a parser

-The parser generator (the `racc::racc_grammar!` macro) analyzes your grammar definition and generates a parser for your grammar.
+The parser generator (the `racc::grammar!` macro) analyzes your grammar definition and generates a parser for your grammar.
 The parser uses lookup tables and generated code.
 It also contains the "actions" that you define in your grammar.
 Actions are code blocks that you provide, which run when one of the rules defined in your grammar is matched (is "reduced").